johnny49r/jStepper/README.md

 ### USAGE

-You will need to initialize a structure (jsMotorConfig) and pass it to the library in the xxx.begin function.
+You will need to initialize a structure (jsMotorConfig) and pass it to the library in the begin() function.
 Each instance of the library will need a different copy of the jsMotorConfig with different settings.
-Each copy of the jsMotorConfig will specify the timer it will use; 1, 3, 4, 5.
+Each copy of the jsMotorConfig will specify the timer it will use; 1, 3, 4, or 5.
 Once the structure has been passed to the library it is ready to accept commands.

 NOTE: The library pre-allocates interrupt service routines for all available 16 bit timers.
 This means that you can't use the ISR(TIMERn_CMPn_vect) or it will conflict with the library.
-However you can dynamically link your own interrupt handler through the 'addTimerCallBack' function (see examples).
+However you can add your own interrupt handler through the 'addTimerCallBack' function (see examples).

 ### TODO